Indianapolis Symphony / Butler University

 He has taught at Butler University since 1995, and taught for 5 years at Indiana University's Jacob's School of Music.
 Former students have gone on to win auditions for orchestral and military band jobs including with the Minnesota Orchestra, San Diego Symphony, The President's Own Marine Band, The Syracuse Symphony Orchestra, The Omaha Symphony Orchestra, The USAF Heritage of America Band, The United States Navy Concert Band, The 8th Army Band in South Korea and The Dallas Brass.
 Younger students have gone on to be accepted at prestigious music schools such as The Jacob's School of Music at Indiana University, The Cleveland Institute of Music, Rice University, Carnegie Mellon University, The Cincinnati Conservatory of Music, Temple University and DePaul University.

-As a composer, his composition Tip of the Andes, published by Southern Music, has been performed by percussion ensembles throughout the United States and Europe, including a performance in Washington, D.C. by the “President’s Own” United States Marine Band.
-Tip of the Andes won first place in the Delaware State Music Teachers Association Composition Competition, and has been reviewed in Percussive Notes magazine.
+His composition Tip of the Andes (published by Southern Music), has been performed by percussion ensembles throughout the US and Europe, including a performance by the "Presidents Own" Marine Band, and was reviewed in Percussive Notes magazine.